IanLunn/Sequence/README.md

 Solution: A third party touch library should be used that prevents horizontal scrolling whilst the user is swiping vertically.
 Consider [hammer.js](https://github.com/EightMedia/hammer.js/).

-### Build Process
+### Build Process (Solved)

+**This solution has been tested and will be integrated into Sequence v2**

 As sequence.js is packaged with many themes, it is necessary for a build process to be put in place that repackages these themes each time a new version of sequence.js is released.
 With v1 of Sequence, this process has to be done manually -- moving sequence.js into a theme's directory then zipping it -- for each and every theme.

-Solution: Grunt.js should be utilised to package themes with that themes dependencies, the latest version of both sequence.js and sequence.min.js, as well as any additional files such as README and LICENSE.
+Solution: A grunt.js plugin has been created to allow for the automated packaging of Sequence themes.

 ## Major Considerations